opensafely/documentation/Onboarding analysts.md

 ### Add the relevant codelist and `commit`

 First take a look at the `codelists/codelist.txt` file in the repo, and note the structure of the existing example codelists that shipped with the research template: `opensafely/<codelist-name>/<YYYY-MM-DD>`.
-If you want a codelist from codelists.opensafely.org, then you need to put it in this format in the `codelist.txt` file.
-Alternatively, you can add a manual codelist directly into the `study_definition.py` file.
+If you want a codelist from [codelists.opensafely.org](https:\\codelists.opensafely.org), then you need to put it in this format in the `codelist.txt` file.

 Now find the codelist:

-* Go to codelists.opensafely.org and search "transplant".
+* Go to [codelists.opensafely.org](https:\\codelists.opensafely.org) and search "transplant".
 * Click on the "Solid Organ Transplantation" codelist.
 * Construct the codelist location from the **Codelist ID** and the **Version**.
 This should be `opensafely/solid-organ-transplantation/2020-04-10`
 * paste this into a new line in `codelists/codelist.txt`